-For information about COVID-19 in Texas, please visit www.dshs.texas.gov/coronavirus.
+\For information about COVID-19 in Texas, please visit www.dshs.texas.gov/coronavirus.

 Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has increased.
-The percentage of patient visits due to influenza-like illness (ILI) has decreased.
-One influenza-associated pediatric death was reported.
-8 influenza-associated institutional outbreaks were reported in schools and long-term care facilities, and one school closure.
+The percentage of patient visits due to influenza-like illness (ILI) has increased.
+No influenza-associated pediatric death was reported.
+6 influenza-associated institutional outbreaks were reported in schools and long-term care facilities, with no new school closure.